All Episodes

 That's the nature of the system.

-Uh, but you're right, essentially granting them not just protections under the Geneva Convention, but uh essentially suggesting that they now be tried in U.S. civil court, they may as well be given the rights of citizens, and they are neither.
+Essentially granting them not just protections under the Geneva Convention, but essentially suggesting that they now be tried in U.S. civil court, they may as well be given the rights of citizens.

-They are terrorists, and it just you know you can see it in the news coverage today.
+You can see it in the news covers today.

 George Bush's war on terrorism is a common phrase in much of the news coverage today on the wire services.